 how to make and use compost, with lee reich

 HOW CAN EVERY LAST SCRAP of goodness we’re all gathering during garden cleanup be put to optimal use?
-I asked expert Lee Reich to share strategic soil-improving, weed-thwarting, and future harvest-enhancing steps you can take now, as you put the garden to bed.
-Learn to compost smarter, and prep your soil easily.
+I asked expert Lee Reich, who practices no-till vegetable gardening, to share strategic soil-improving, weed-thwarting, and future harvest-enhancing steps you can take now, as you put the garden to bed.
+Learn to compost smarter, and prep your soil easily without tilling.

-That’s Lee with his trusty scythe, above, which doesn’t figure into composting but into how he cuts his meadow-like fields.
+That’s Lee with his trusty scythe, above, which doesn’t figure into composting, but into how he cuts his meadow-like fields.
 Impressive, and mesmerizing!
-I’ve included a couple of his great how-to videos on composting and soil prep, along with links to the audio of our entire conversation.
+I’ve included a couple of his great how-to videos on composting and no-till soil preparation, along with links to the audio of our entire conversation.

 I was especially excited to visit Lee Reich’s New Paltz, New York, “farmden”–that’s half garden, half farm–since it’s fruit harvest time.
 Lee is a longtime friend and author of many exceptional garden books, including “Grow Fruit Naturally” and “Weedless Gardening,” and “The Pruning Book,” among others.